elenderg/PAL-1000/instruções de compilação.md

-...since both "quotient" and "remainder" are elsewhere defined as numbers.
+...since both "`quotient`" and "`remainder`" are elsewhere defined as numbers.